Sony FE 70-300mm f/4.5-5.6 G OSS (SEL70300G) review

 Hence I think this lens is more suited for portraiture or macro shots where your subject is near that 0.9m minimum focusing distance and you can take advantage of the 0,31 maximum magnification.
 If you’re looking for a Tele-zoom for landscapes and architecture, I think you’ll be disappointed.

-Weight wise, the Sony FE 70-300mm f/4.5-5.6 G OSS feels comfortable on an A7rm2, but be advised that managing a Tele lens on such a small body can always be problematic for some photographers.
+Weight wise, the Sony FE 70-300mm f/4.5-5.6 G OSS feels comfortable on an A7rm2, but be advised that managing a Tele lens on such a small body can be problematic for some photographers coming from larger DSLRs.
+The balance is different, and you’ll have to get used to supporting the lens more while shooting.